2021 is the Centenary of the erection of the War Memorial in the village and the following has kindly been provided by Leonard Bartle:

 Lord Allendale addressed the assembled congregation around the memorial with these words:

 “It must ever serve as a reminder to present and future generations that it was for us and for them to preserve intact that heritage of freedom which those men hoped to win.
 They did their work well and it was now for us to see that it was brought to a satisfactory conclusion that which they began”.

 In conclusion he said: “That stone, therefore, must bring home to all a sense of great responsibility, not only to the people of today, but also to their descendants, who otherwise would be incapable of realizing that the present generation had suffered.
 With that memorial ever before them they must always be prepared to uphold the ideals and principles for which those men went out to fight and to take care that the great sacrifice which they made was not offered in vain”.

 Very pertinent words for today!

-NOTE: An informal celebration of this Centenary will be held in the Village Institute immediately following the Remembrance Sunday event at the Memorial on Sunday 14 November to which residents and any interested parties are invited.
-Further details to follow when available.
+Update: A successful informal celebration of this Centenary was held in the Village Institute immediately following the Remembrance Sunday event at the Memorial on Sunday 14 November to which residents and any interested parties were invited.